 Similar to floodplain development restrictions, the Army Corp of Engineers (ACE) under the authority of Section 404 of the Clean Water Act has authority over "jurisdictional wetlands" and restricts their development.
 In addition, a Section 404 ACE permit may be required for projects disturbing a wetland.
-Also a series of Public Notices is required prior to any wetland disturbing actions.
+Also, a series of Public Notices is required prior to any wetland disturbing actions.
 Please see Appendix K for samples of the required notices.
-These notices are not required prior to submission of an application unless the applicant has requested a PACA that requires completion of an environmental review.
+These notices are not required prior to submission of an application unless the applicant is undertaking the environmental review early in order to earn bonus points or has requested a PACA that requires completion of an environmental review.
 For further information on Section 404 permitting requirements, please see Appendix K. This appendix also contains information over properties applicable to the proposed project.
 More information can be obtained at Georgia's ACE district office web site at www.sas.usace.army.mil/.